Child Protective Services

 1-844-CO-4-KIDS – Toll-free 1-844-264-5437

 Colorado has a toll-free phone number to report child abuse and neglect 24 hours a day, 7 days a week, and 365 days a year.
-Please call the Colorado Child Abuse and Neglect Hotline 1-844-264-5437 to report concerns about a child’s safety and well-being.
+Please call the Colorado Child Abuse and Neglect Hotline at 1-844-264-5437 to report concerns about a child’s safety and well-being.
 All calls are confidential and will be routed to the county where the child resides.

 Report Child Abuse and Neglect

-1-844-CO-4-KIDS
+Call 1-844-CO-4-KIDS

-Toll-free 1-844-264-5437
+Toll-Free: 1-844-264-5437

-CORE Services
+Core Services

 • Child Protection Focused Therapy